-It is strongly recommended that parents, students, adults or siblings not bring in lunches from outside establishments(i.e.: McDonalds, Subway, etc) to have during lunchtime with their child.
-Many times parents plan to bring in special lunches for student birthdays.
+Sometimes parents plan to bring in special lunches for student birthdays.
+It is strongly recommended that parents, students, adults or siblings not bring in lunches from outside establishments (i.e.: McDonalds, Subway, etc) to have during lunchtime with their child.
 If an outside lunch is brought into the school, it must be in an unmarked bag to not promote advertising.
+Soda pop is not allowed at lunchtime.
 You are encouraged and welcome to order a school lunch and dine with your child.